Effects of isoscalar- and isovector-scalar meson mixing on neutron star structure: Results and Discussions

 As a more interesting example, we find the parameters $g_\delta=6.2$ and $C_{\delta\sigma}=0.054$ lead to $\Lambda_{1.4} = 420$ and $M_{\rm max} = 2.1M_{\odot}$.
-This parameter set is denoted as `FSU-$\delta6.2$' and its model parameter are listed in TABLE~\ref{TABLE_parameter}.
-The nuclear matter bulk parameters and NS properties with FSU-$\delta6.2$ are also included in TABLE~\ref{TABLE_properties} for comparison.
-The important feature of FSU-$\delta6.2$ is that it gives a very soft symmetry energy around $2\sim 3n_0$ due to the smaller $g_\delta$ and larger $C_{\delta\sigma}$ compared with `FSU-$\delta6.7$'.
-It should be mentioned that a larger $C_{\delta\sigma}$ value may lead to extremely soft symmetry energy around intermediate densities and cause the spinodal instability for the NS matter, i.e., the pressure decreases with the increment of density, and this case needs special treatment with a construction of two-phase system in NSs~\cite{Zabari:2018tjk,Kubis:2020ysv}.
+This parameter set is denoted as `FSU-$\delta6.2$' and its model parameters are listed in TABLE~\ref{TABLE_parameter}.
+The nuclear matter bulk parameters and NS properties as well as the ground state properties of $^{208}$Pb and $^{48}$Ca with FSU-$\delta6.2$ are also included in TABLE~\ref{TABLE_properties} for comparison.
+It is seen that the FSU-$\delta6.2$ predicts almost the same isospin splitting of nucleon Dirac mass and nuclear ground state properties as those with the FSU-$\delta6.7$ except a larger neutron skin thickness.
+The important feature of FSU-$\delta6.2$ is that it gives a very soft symmetry energy around $2\sim 3n_0$ due to the smaller $g_\delta$ and larger $C_{\delta\sigma}$ compared with FSU-$\delta6.7$.
+It should be mentioned that a larger $C_{\delta\sigma}$ value may lead to extremely soft symmetry energy around intermediate densities and cause the spinodal instability for the NS matter, i.e., the pressure decreases with the increment of density, and this case needs special treatment with the construction of two-phase system in NSs~\citep{2019PhRvC..99c5209Z,2020PhRvC.102f5803K}.